databike-io/pyfitparquet/README.md

 ### Execution:

-You can run [FitToParquetTest.ipynb](https://github.com/breakawayfit/fit-ingest/blob/main/FitToParquetTest.ipynb) in jupyter for an example test of current serialization functionality on a data directory of your own fit files.
-You can also run from the command-line directly as below.
+You can run notebook [FitToParquetTest.ipynb](https://github.com/breakawayfit/fit-ingest/blob/main/notebooks/FitToParquetTest.ipynb) (which uses **pyfitparquet**) to test serialization functionality on a data directory of your own FIT files.
+Or you can run from the command-line (using **fitparquet** directly) as below.

-Note: currently **fitparquet** can only link libraries dynamically, some of which must be pulled from your conda install.
-Consequently, you must either export/set the DYLD_LIBRARY_PATH environment variable appropriately to your databike: ${CONDA_PREFIX}/lib, which will likely screw up some other command-line functionality in that terminal, or (suggested) feed the variable in on the command-line for each run as below.

-To serialize a single fit-file to parquet-file from command-line:
+To serialize a single FIT-file to parquet-file from command-line:
 ```
-$ cd _build
+$ cd cpp/fit-build
-$ DYLD_LIBRARY_PATH=${CONDA_PREFIX}/lib fitparquet <FIT_FILE> <PARQUET_FILE>
+$ fitparquet <FIT_FILE> <PARQUET_FILE>
 ```

-To decode a single fit-file to stdout from command-line:
+To decode a single FIT-file to stdout from command-line:
 ```
-$ cd _build
+$ cd cpp/fit-build
 $ decoder <FIT_FILE>
 ```

 ### TODOs:

-- **X** add timestamp epoch translation (null'd when file_id::time_created missing, see: Who_Dares_Woop.fit)
-- **X** employ expanded Arrow Data Types in Schema (timestamp)
-- **X** YAML configurable parquet table structuring
-    - (**cancelled**) arbitrary field_type column breakouts
-    - **X** add ENUM name expansions: manufacturer, product, field, mesg
-    - **X** expand field_type: string, float, integer (and extra column)
-    - **X** add fit_filename and fit_file_uri reference columns
-- **X** change to UNIX .cc, .h extensions
-- enable static linking of fitparquet executable
-- enable python bindings for fitparquet executable
-- move default decoder into FitCppSDK where it came from
+- Add C++ cout/cerr logging redirects to python sys.stdout, sys.stderr
-- add disclaimer comments to src files
+- Licensing??
+Need to address and add disclaimer comments to src files